erikleitch/mqtt/README.md

 Received message: {"test",{<<"val1">>,1.234}}
 ```

-As you can see, because the MQTT message has a known schema, the
+in your erlang shell.
+As you can see, because the MQTT message has a
-fields in the message returned to erlang have already been formatted
+known schema, the fields in the message returned to erlang have
-by type.
+already been formatted by type.

 You can subscribe to additional topics at any time.
 For example if
 you typed